shubhamrj7/shubham.github.io/_posts/2019-04-22-kdd-tutorial.md

     - System Demos and Software
         * Constructed taxonomy showcases
         * Demonstration of the taxonomy construction processes and the taxonomies constructed by HiExpan and TaxoGen from scientific papers and news articles.
-5. Mining Constructed Networks (Structured Analysis)
+5. Mining Heterogeneous Information Networks (Structured Analysis)
+    - Basic Analysis System Demo
+        * AutoNet system: It constructs a huge structured network from the PubMed papers (title & abstract) and supports online construction (new documents) and intelligent exploration (search).
     - Summarization
-        * Graph-based summarization
+        * Graph-based Summarization
-        * Text-based summarization
+        * Clustering and Ranking for Summarization
+    - Meta-Path Guided Exploration
+        * Meta-Path based Similarity
+        * Meta-Path guided Node Embedding
     - Link Prediction
-        * Traditional link prediction
+        * Task-Guided Node Embedding
-        * Link enrichment in the constructed network
+        * Link Enrichment in Constructed Networks
-    - Network Embedding
-        * Traditional network embedding
-        * Meta-path guided network embedding
-    - System Demos and Software
-        * AutoNet system:  It constructs a huge structured network from the PubMed papers (title & abstract) and supports online construction (new documents) and intelligent exploration (search).
-        * CaseOLAP sytem: It provides comparative summarization using high-quality phrases.
 6. Summary and Future Directions
     - Summary
         * Principles and Techniques